 Here, we have collected the updated 2018 list of Michelin star and Bib Gourmands in Bristol – and you can eat at, drink in, and wear your trainers to every one of them.
 Of course, Michelin stars aren't everything – there are so very many stunning eateries of all shapes and sizes around the city, perfect for all manner of occasions and feasts.
-Butif you're looking for something just a bit swanky, this list is hee for you.
+But if you're looking for something just a bit swanky to celebrate that special occasion with, or maybe you just simply want to treat yo'self, this list is here for you.

 Michelin Starred Restaurants in Bristol

 "High quality cooking, worth a stop!
 Using top quality ingredients, dishes with distinct flavours are carefully prepared to a consistently high standard."